-JAGA was established in 1954 as an umbrella organization to promote golf and golf-related activities at clubs throughout North Florida.
+JAGA was established in 1954 as an umbrella organization to promote golf and golf-related activities at clubs throughout Northeast Florida.
 JAGA is to local golf what the Florida State Golf Association is to golf in Florida and the United States Golf Association is to golf in the U.S.

 JAGA is a volunteer organization whose membership is comprised of golf clubs and courses.
 It has approximately 40 member clubs.
-Each club is represented by up to four directors who are identified by the club or current directors or individuals who express interest in becoming one.
+Each club is represented by up to six directors who are identified by the club or current directors or individuals who express interest in becoming one.
 There are more than 100 names on the JAGA directors’ list.
-JAGA directors meet a minimum of six times per year to conduct business and further the JAGA mission.
+JAGA directors meet a minimum of eight times per year to conduct business and further the JAGA mission.

 JAGA’s mission is:

-To process the nomination and selection of candidates for scholarship awards and to ensure the recipients maintain proper academic and moral standards during their term of study.
++ To promote interest and participation in the game of golf. + To arrange competitive tournaments, and to act as a coordinator for tournament schedules in the area. + To promote unity among member clubs in accordance with U.S.G.A. standards and recommendations. + To encourage and promote junior golf. + To process the nomination and selection of candidates for scholarship awards and to ensure the recipients maintain proper academic and moral standards during their term of study.